jr-dev1001/jr-dev1001.github.io/Hello-World.md

     - - Contributed to POC applications and conducted research in a dynamic environment.
       - Contributed for building customized LLMs.
       - Created engaging Web AR games with Unity.
-      - Developed POC architectures.
+      - Developed POC architectures.<br>

-- Software Developer Intern
+ **Software Developer Intern**
-    <a href="https://www.globaluniversityfoundation.com/">Global Innovation Hub </a><i>  from October 2022 to April 2023</i><br>
+ - <a href="https://www.globaluniversityfoundation.com/">Global Innovation Hub </a><i>  from October 2022 to April 2023</i><br>
-    - - Innovatively crafted an Ionic application with Angular and Flask, seamlessly integrating it with Android Studios and AWS.Innovatively crafted an Ionic              application with Angular and Flask, seamlessly integrating it with Android Studios and AWS.
+ - - Innovatively crafted an Ionic application with Angular and Flask, seamlessly integrating it with Android Studios and AWS.<br>

-- Software Engineer Trainee
+ **Software Engineer Trainee**
-    <a href="https://www.strawhat.xyz/">Strawhat</a><i>  from January 2022 to July 2022</i><br>
+ - <a href="https://www.strawhat.xyz/">Strawhat</a><i>  from January 2022 to July 2022</i><br>
-    Explored Blockchain technology and developed applications.
  - - Created a crowdfunding decentrailized application (dApp) using Solana and Rust.
    - Established automated scraping sctipts for stramlined to streamline data collection, reducing manual collection time by 5 hours per week.

 ## Education